tasnimayan/mern-ecommerce/README.md

-## Functionality for All users (Logged or Not Logged)

-ProductBrandList
-ProductCategoryList
-ProductSliderList
-ProductDetails
-ProductListByBrand
-ProductListByCategory
-ProductListBySimilar
-ProductListByKeyword
-ProductListByRemark
-ProductReviewList

-## Functionality for logged users

-CreateProductReview

 # E-commerce Web Application using MERN Stack

 This project is an E-commerce application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 Leveraging the power of these technologies, I've tried to developed a fully functional and scalable online marketplace that offers a seamless shopping experience.